Wells Fargo Business Elite Card®

 You may add up to 200 employee credit cards at no cost on the Wells Fargo Business Elite Card®, even though the account charges a $75 annual rewards program fee.
 Most small business credit card issuers — with the exception of American Express — charge no fee on employee credit cards, even if the primary card carries an annual fee.

 What the Wells Fargo Business Elite Card® Is Missing

 Most small business credit cards that charge an annual fee — or a rewards program fee in the case of Wells Fargo — offer better ongoing rewards.
-The Capital One® Spark® Miles card charges a $95 annual fee — waived the first year — but offers two times the miles on all spending.
+The Capital One® Spark® Miles for Business card charges a $95 annual fee — waived the first year — but offers unlimited two times the miles per $1 on all spending.

 This card also won’t allow you a chance to earn category bonuses of up to 5% like the Chase Ink Business Cash℠ offers on the first $25,000 spent annually on combined purchases at office supply stores, and on internet, cable, and phone services.